 Ashtanga Yoga Okinawa

-Ashtanga Yoga is a holistic method based on a concentrated and continued practice of asanas.
+Ashtanga Yoga system is a holistic method based on a concentrated and continued practice of asanas.
 The postures are connected through a strict breath count (vinyasa) with movement and tristhana.
 Which are the three elements of attention: breath, energy locks (bandhas) and focus points (drishti).
 In the beginning student learns the sun salutation A and B, to build up the strength, flexibility and most importantly establish a quality of focus.
-Once this is achieved more advanced asanas are added and a personal practice is established.
+Once this is achieved more advanced asanas are added and a personal practice is being established.

 Correct breathing helps to take control over the practice and be more aware about the body.
 Drishtis are the focus points for the eyes, when the gaze is unstable the mind is wandering.
 Bhandas are intentional contraction of the muscles in certain areas of the body.
-Through the application of all the focus points in the practice, within the time Ashtanga Yoga becomes a meditation in motion.
+Through the application of all the focus points in the practice, within time Ashtanga Yoga becomes a meditation in motion.

 “The moment I say, I am a Yogi – I am not a Yogi!”

 Sri Tirumalai Krishnamacharya